tfabris/CrowCam/README.md

   us a buffer of a few days to look at recent videos before they get deleted.

 ####  CrowCamKeepAlive.sh
-Purpose of CrowCamKeepAlive.sh:
+This script keeps the live stream alive:
-- To work around a bug in YouTube which prevents users from seeing the history of a live video stream.
+- It works around a bug in YouTube which prevents users from seeing the history of a live video stream.
 - YouTube has a bug where, if there is nobody watching the live stream, then the next person who joins the stream will not be able to scroll backwards in the timeline.
 YouTube calls this feature "DVR functionality", and it should theoretically work all the time, allowing any user to scroll up to four hours backwards into the live stream.
 But it does not always work, and the reason it doesn't work is not documented by YouTube.
 I did some experiments, and I discovered that as long as somebody is watching the stream, the DVR functionality works as expected for that user, and for all subsequent users, starting at the moment that the user began watching the stream.
 But once everyone drops off the stream, then about half an hour later, the DVR functionality stops working, so later joiners will not be able to scroll backwards.
 Based on these experiments, it looks like YouTube doesn't bother to fill their DVR cache unless someone is using it, with a hysteresis algorithm that's configured for about 30 minutes or so.

-Solution:
 - This program works around the bug by making it so that "someone" (i.e., the CrowCamKeepAlive script) is always watching the stream intermittently.